Skip to content

 Features

 Besides communicating directly with other Cambustion instruments such as the AAC, CPMA and the UDAC, the AF10 integrates seamlessly into many common experimental set-ups, thanks to standard analogue output and Ethernet interfaces.
+Power is via USB for portability and convenience, and data can be logged to a USB flash drive for future analysis.

 Applications